lhrb/immo24scraper/README.md

 1) Clone repository
 2) Allow [less secure apps](https://myaccount.google.com/intro/security) and create a password for this app
-3) Add credentials under `resources/credentials.edn`
+3) Add credentials under `resources/credentials.edn` you may want to unstage the file with `git reset resources/credentials.edn`
 4) Go to [immobilenscout24](https://www.immobilienscout24.de/) enter your search cirteria, press search copy the url
 4) Start with `java -jar immo24scraper.jar "copiedUrlhere" &` put the url into quotation marks, the `&` puts the process into background on unix systems this may not work with windows.